-Ozone-depleting substances (ODSs) may commonly include air conditioning & refrigerant gases, halons, cleaning solvents, foam cushioning and insulation products, fumigants and sterilants.
+Ozone depleting substances (ODSs) may commonly include air conditioning & refrigerant gases, halons, cleaning solvents, foam cushioning and insulation products, fumigants and sterilants.
 ODSs are also used in a variety of other applications such as an additive to make another substance or other products.
-In some instances, classes of ODSs have been banned for use.
+In some instances, Classes of ODSs have been banned for use.
 An example of this is Class 1 ODS used as an aerosol product carrier and in food containers.
+See page 57 of this guide for a list of some products that may contain and / or use ODSs.

 Refrigeration and air conditioning systems are closed loops.
 This means that the refrigerant is contained within the sealed system of the unit.
 However, if the refrigerant escapes, this substance (gas) may ascend 15 - 40 kilometres above the earth and reaches through the ozone layer (nature's protective umbrella).
 At this point, the ODS molecule is broken down by the ultraviolet radiation from the sun.
 This occurs since the ozone layer is no longer able to protect the CFC or HCFC molecule from the full impact of the sun's ultraviolet radiation.
-Furthermore, this causes the chlorine atom to break off and start destroying the ozone.
+Furthermore, this causes the chlorine atom to break off and start destroying ozone.
 Each chlorine atom can destroy up to 100,000 ozone molecules before being washed out of the sky sometimes with rain.
 Scientists believe that it may take between 40-100 years for the atmosphere to thoroughly cleanse itself of chlorine containing chemicals.

 Chlorofluorocarbons (CFCs) are extremely stable synthetic chemical compounds that have existed since the early 1930's.
 They were first developed as refrigerants for refrigerators and air conditioners.
 In later years, CFCs became a popular blowing agent in the manufacture of foams, for such things as construction materials, drinking cups and furniture cushions.
 Other uses for CFCs were found in chlorinated cleaning solvents used to degrease metals or clean electrical circuit boards.
 Aerosol sprays and hospital sterilization applications also used CFC products.